AirportOs/dressapi/README.md

 -H 'Accept: application/xml'
 ```

-## Other function
+## Other features

--**DressApi use a cache** on file (normally on virtual disk on memory) or on Redis and is integrated to the application.
+* **DressApi use a cache** based on file (normally on virtual disk on memory) or on Redis and is integrated to the application.
 This means it deletes interested parties (**including relations**) when there is an update.

--**Deferred connection of the DB**: if the request is already in cache it does not make any connection to the database.
+* **Deferred connection of the DB**: if the request is already in cache it does not make any connection to the database.
 In this way it saves unnecessary resources and is more efficient.

 ## License